qfpl/state-machine-testing-course/level01/README.md

 The first thing we'll need is a model of the coffee machine.
-The model for a test does not have to replicate the entire system perfectly; we start small, capturing the things we understand as we build out commands and observe their interactions.
+The model for a test does not have to replicate the entire system perfectly; we start small, capturing the things we understand as we build our commands and observe their interactions.
 Open up `level01/CoffeeMachineTests.hs`, where you'll find the following model defined for you: